gsf/whiskers.js/README.md

 Installation
 ------------

-For the browser, source the minified version at `dist/whiskers.min.js` (or get it directly from GitHub at
+For the browser, drop the minified version at `dist/whiskers.min.js` in your scripts directory (or source it directly from GitHub at
 <https://raw.github.com/gsf/whiskers.js/master/dist/whiskers.min.js>).

 For node, `npm install whiskers`.